 When it comes to shopping around for the best online merchant account for your business, there are a few things you should consider:

 The standard for online high risk merchant accounts is a fixed-length contract with an initial term of three years, a renewal clause that extends the contract for one year, and an early termination fee if you break your contract by closing your account early.
+See more about high risk merchant service providers.

 Unfortunately, this type of contract forces you to continue working with a company unless you take specific steps to close your account at the end of the term.
 Early termination fees can be expensive and unfair, which can and will discourage you from switching to a better provider.